-The Greenfield Meetinghouse was listed to the National Register of Historic Places by the National Park Service in 1983 as an example of the architectural evolution that has typified the development of meeting house architecture in central New Hampshire.
-The Meetinghouse sits at the center of Introduction: 5 Executive Summary/Introduction the village of Greenfield, adjacent to the town Common and historic graveyard with the Town Hall, Old School House and Town Library across the street.
-The first part of this building assessment presents the historical context of the Meetinghouse, outlines the character-defining elements of the building, and details the current building condition.
-After presenting this information to the public and receiving community input, we will then revisit and revise the report and lay out the scope of work for a series of potential future renovation projects that would incorporate the current needs of the Town of Greenfield while protecting the historic integrity of the structure.
-These findings will then be combined into a finalized assessment report.
-Historic Building Assessment Team:
+The Greenfield Meetinghouse was listed on the National Register of Historic Places by the National Park Service in 1983 as an example of the architectural evolution that has typified the development of meeting house architecture in central New Hampshire.
+The Meetinghouse stands at the center of the village of Greenfield, adjacent to the town Common and historic graveyard with the Town Hall, Old School House and Town Library across the street.